gristlabs/grist-help/help/teams.md

 Billing Account
 -------------------------------

-If you created a Team Site, or were added to it as a Billing Manager, then you may manage billing information, and edit your team site's team name and subdomain from the billing account page.
+If you created a team site on the Pro plan, or were added to it as a Billing Manager, then you may manage billing information, and edit your team site's name and subdomain from the billing account page.
 Open the [user menu](glossary.md#user-menu) and click on "Billing Account" to open a menu that looks like this.

 <span class="screenshot-large">*![billing account](images/billing-page.png)*</span>
 {: .screenshot-half }